Associate Research Scientist and Adjunct Associate Professor of Sociology (by courtesy)

 About

 Dr. Byrd is the author of Behind the Diversity Numbers: Achieving Racial Equity on Campus, Poison in the Ivy: Race Relations and the Reproduction of Inequality on Elite College Campuses, and co-editor of Intersectionality and Higher Education: Identity and Inequality on College Campuses.
-His work appears in the ANNALS of the American Academy of Political and Social Science, Du Bois Review, Equity & Excellence in Education, Ethnic and Racial Studies, Journal of Diversity in Higher Education, and Sociology of Race and Ethnicity, among others.
+His work appears in the ANNALS of the American Academy of Political and Social Science, Du Bois Review, Educational Researcher, Ethnic and Racial Studies, Journal of Diversity in Higher Education, Review of Higher Education, and Sociology of Race and Ethnicity, among others.
 He also contributes public essays mostly on higher education and racial inequalities in popular forums such as the Washington Post, Inside Higher Ed, The Chronicle of Higher Education, and others.

 Dr. Byrd earned his doctorate and master’s degree in Sociology from Virginia Tech, and his bachelor’s degree in Sociology from Mars Hill College.